whatsnowplaying/whats-now-playing/docs/recognition/acoustidmb.rst

 Note that AcoustID's database is not as large or as comprehensive as, for example, Shazam.
-Additionally, it only samples the beginning of the song so media with long introductions before the core of the music starts (e.g., extended videos) may not be correclty identified.
+Additionally, it only samples the beginning of the song so media with long introductions before the core of the music starts (e.g., extended videos) may not be correctly identified.

 MusicBrainz
 -----------